The History of Marijuana: A Long & Turbulent Tale

 You can’t keep a good pot down forever.

 After decades of governments’ endeavors to outlaw cannabis for one reason or the other, the states have begun introducing laws to legalize marijuana.
-Here are some of the highlights:
+Here are some of the most important highlights:

 - 1998: Several states pass medical cannabis laws, including Washington, DC.

 - 2000: Colorado, Maine, and Hawaii contribute to medical marijuana history with new medical marijuana laws.

 - 2003: California passes SB 420, which ensures doctors can freely prescribe medical marijuana.